acalchera/eDNA_teaching_2024/README.md

 # 3. Demultiplexing

-To demultiplex (distinguish between our samples) we need the octamer tags and primers (reffered to as barcodes from here on) for each sample.
+To demultiplex (distinguish between our samples) we need the octamer tags and primers (referred to as barcodes from here on) for each sample.
 We put these on your computers in a folder called BARCODES.

 First we need to create a FASTA file from the barcodes so we can use it with a program called CUTADAPT.
 We take each line of the .txt of the barcodes and add a line containing info on which sample this barcode belongs to.